 Effective Solutions for Bad Team Communication at Work

-Identifying the Root Causes of Communication Breakdown
+Identify the Root Causes of Communication Breakdown

-Understanding the root causes of communication breakdown—like unclear goals, cultural and language barriers, and lack of trust—is crucial before implementing solutions.
+Understanding the root causes of communication breakdown, like unclear goals, cultural and language barriers, and lack of trust, is crucial before implementing solutions.

 Unclear Goals and Expectations